Bob Willen

-Robert E. “Bob” Willen from Shoreham, New York is a former U.S. soccer goalkeeper who was the 1987 ISAA Goalkeeper of the Year.
-He is currently a partner at A.T.
-Kearney and managing director for the Middle East based in Dubai.
-He also leads the Government and Economic Development Practice.
-Previously, he had responsibility for A.T.
-Kearney's global Automotive; Aerospace & Defense; Transportation and Industrials practice areas; and the United States public sector practice.
+Robert E. “Bob” Willen from Shoreham, New York is currently Kearney's managing partner and chairman.
+Previously, he was responsible for Kearney's Middle East and Africa region.
+Before that, he was responsible for their global Automotive, Aerospace & Defense, Transportation and Industrial practice.

 Early life and soccer career

 Willen graduated from Shoreham-Wading River High School where he set a New York High School record for 39 career shutouts.
 He played collegiately with the University of Virginia from 1984 to 1987.
 In 1987, he was selected as a first team All American and the ISAA Goalkeeper of the Year.
 He graduated with a bachelor's degree in physics then gained a master's degree in aerospace engineering from the University of Texas at Austin.
 He returned to UVa to attend the Darden Graduate School of Business Administration and assist as a goalkeeper coach with the Cavaliers.
 He joined A.T.
-Kearney in 1985.
-In 1995, he left the company to become a Vice President of EDS.
-In 2005, he returned to A.T.
-Kearney as president of A.T.
-Kearney Public Sector & Defense Services, LLC and Vice President of A.T.
-Kearney.
+Kearney (now known as Kearney) in 1995.
+In 2003 he left the company to become a Vice President of EDS.
+In 2008, he returned to Kearney as Public Sector & Defense Services president.